-In the modern era of the sport, no stone is left unturned in the search for smallest of gains; we are in an age of aerodynamic helmets, shoes and even computers.
+In the modern era of the sport, no stone is left unturned in the search for the smallest of gains; we are in an age of aero helmets, aero shoes and even aero computers.

 Shoes and sunglasses are two of the items that commonly get the custom treatment, and the Tour de France is no different.